-GM 3Q profit up on US sales, says it’s handling headwinds
+GM sidesteps economic headwinds; US vehicle sales jump 24%

 The increase was fueled largely by a 24% sales increase in the U.S., by far GM’s most profitable market.
 The company said it is seeing improved supplies of computer chips, allowing it to build more vehicles and increase inventory on dealer lots.

 It’s also selling more expensive pickup trucks and large SUVs.
 That boosted revenue for the quarter by 56% to a record $41.89 billion, though that’s still short of the $42.1 billion that Wall Street had expected, according to a survey by FactSet.
+More than 80% of GM’s revenue came from North America.

 Excluding one-time items, GM made $2.25 per share, beating estimates of $1.88.